 - Georg Simmel’s Theory of Money and its Relevance for the Methodology of Neuroeconomics (pdf)

-- Constitutive explanations in neuroeconomics: Principles and a case study on money, forthcoming, JEM (pdf)
+- Constitutive explanations in neuroeconomics: Principles and a case study on money, Journal of Economic Methodology 23(4): 374-395 (pdf)

 I argue that the way how we establish and make use of the money institution in our society is an important element of how we ‘perform’ our entire economic system and political economy.
 Thinking of the so-called ‘neoliberal’ turn of the 1980s, that was in fact a move towards ‘financial capitalism’ in which the money institution plays a different role than, for example, in ‘Rhenish capitalism’.
 Even economists often underestimate the essential role of accounting methods, incentive schemes and so forth in determining the ways how economic systems work.
 On this, see my paper: